Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: System Model

 \subsubsection{Cloud-assisted Computing}

-If task $\mathbf{\Phi}_m(t)$ is offloaded to cloud $c$ for execution at time slot $t$, it is initially offloaded to the UAV.
+If task $\mathbf{\Phi}_m(t)$ is offloaded to cloud $c$ for execution at time slot $t$, the task is first offloaded to the UAV.
 Then, the UAV further offloads the task to the cloud via the satellite network relay and receives the result feedback from the cloud.
-However, unlike IoTD-UAV communication, the UAV-satellite-cloud channel is severely affected by long-distance transmission, unpredictable weather conditions, high-speed satellite mobility, and dynamic satellite network topology~\cite{niephaus2016qos}.
+However, unlike ISD-UAV communication, the UAV-satellite-cloud channel is severely affected by long-distance transmission, unpredictable weather conditions, high-speed satellite mobility, and dynamic satellite network topology~\cite{niephaus2016qos}.
 Therefore, measuring the round-trip latency of tasks for UAV-satellite-cloud transmission accurately is challenging.
-Moreover, there are multiple accessible satellites, as indicated in the set $\mathcal{S}(t)$, per time slot.
+Moreover, there are multiple accessible satellites $\mathcal{S}(t)$ per time slot.
 The selection of different satellite relays may result in varying round-trip latency.
 To this end, we introduce variables $b_u^t\in\mathcal{S}(t)$ and $L_s(t)$ to represent the satellite selection decision and the unit data round-trip latency for satellite $s\in \mathcal{S}(t)$, respectively.
-Specifically, the variable $L_s(t)$ ($L_s^{\text{min}}\leq L_s(t)\leq L_s^{\text{max}}$) stands for a random variable with an unknown mean, which is assumed to be independently and identically distributed across time slots~\cite{gao2021energy}.
+Specifically, the variable $L_s(t)$ ($L_s^{\text{min}}\leq L_s(t)\leq L_s^{\text{max}}$) stands for a random variable with an unknown mean, assumed to be independently and identically distributed across time slots~\cite{gao2021energy}.

-\textit{\textbf{Task Completion Latency.}} The task completion latency primarily composed of the transmission delay from IoTD $m$ to the UAV, the round-trip delay from the UAV to the cloud, and the cloud computing delay.
+\textbf{Task Completion Latency.} The task completion latency mainly consists of the transmission latency from ISD $m$ to the UAV, the round-trip latency from the UAV to the cloud, and the cloud computing latency.
 Considering that cloud computing has sufficient computational resources, we ignore the corresponding computing delay.
-Therefore, the task completion latency is given as \begin{sequation} T_m^{\text{CC}}(t) = D_m/R_{u,m}(t)+\sum_{s\in \mathcal{S}(t)} I_{\{b_u^t=s\}}D_m(t)L_s(t). \end{sequation}
+Therefore, the task completion latency is given as \begin{sequation} T_m^{\text{CC}}(t) = \frac{D_m}{R_{u,m}(t)}+\sum_{s\in \mathcal{S}(t)} I_{\{b_u^t=s\}}D_m(t)L_s(t). \end{sequation}